CSEANZ/WindowsContainers/README.md

 # Windows Containers in Azure with Kubernetes
 Windows containers, Classic ASP, COM+, IIS and 32-bit code.
 Kubernetes.
 Azure.
 What else could you want?

-This artical and code explores setting up a Windows Docker container based on Windows Server Core 1709.
+This article and code explores setting up a Windows Docker container based on Windows Server Core 1709.

 Getting your own app up and running inside a container can be a non-trivial task, especially if it's an older app.
 You'll need to make sure you have the ability to automatically install/deploy the app in non-interactive mode as Windows Server Core has no GUI!